EliKeith404/porfolio-nextjs/README.md

 # Welcome 👋

-This is the offical repo for my 2022 portfolio site.
+This is the official repo for my 2022 portfolio site.
 It is many weeks in the making, with improvements still on the way.

 Visit my site at https://www.elikeith.dev/ !